Petrified Forest National Park in One Day

 Entrance Fees and Hours

-The entrance fees are $20 per vehicle for 7 days or you can purchase the America the Beautiful pass for $80 at the park entrance.
+The entrance fees are $20 per vehicle for 7 days.
+If you are planning to visit more national parks this year, I recommend purchasing an America the Beautiful National Parks Pass ahead of time.
 The America the Beautiful pass is a yearly pass that allows you to enter more than 2,000 federal recreation sites which includes national parks.
-National parks are normally $20-$30 so if you plan on visiting 3 or more in the next year the pass will be worth it.

 The park road hours vary throughout the year.
 Most of the summer the park is open 7 am to 7 pm or 7:30 pm.
 In the fall and winter the park is open 8 am to 5 pm or 6 pm.
 To get the most updated park hours, access the national park service website.
 Note that Arizona does not observe daylight savings, so the time here matches PDT in the summer and MST in the winter.